GasStationTV/gstv-invenco-integration/invenco-initiated-messages/proof-of-play/proof-of-play.md

   - Values
     - MEDIA_POP_FAILED
 - **notificationTimestamp** - A date and time (in UTC) that indicates when this notification was created.
 This can be used to ensure notifications are read in the appropriate order.
 The format will be `year-month-day hours:mins:secs:milliseconds` using 24 hour time.
-- **status** - A String that will indicate if the step in the update process for which this notification was generated succeeded or failed.
+- **status** - A string that will indicate if the step in the update process for which this notification was generated succeeded or failed.
   - Values
     - failure